All Products

 Association Logic

-Select the fields in the logical fact table and configure the relationship between the fields of the logical fact table and the primary key of the dimension logical table that needs to be associated.
+Select fields in the logical fact table and configure the relationship between the logical fact table fields and the primary key in the dimension logical table that needs to be associated.

 Dimension Table Version Policy

 Select the version (partition) of the associated dimension table.
-By default, the same cycle partition version as the main table is used.
+By default, the same cycle partition version as the primary table is used.

 Missing Association Policy

-The missing association policy is used to define the computing logic of fields that exist in the main source table (left table) but do not exist in the dimension logical table (right table), that is, fields that cannot be associated.
+The missing association policy defines the calculation logic for fields that exist in the main source table (left table) but do not exist in the dimension logical table (right table), meaning fields that cannot be associated.
 You can choose Retain Original Missing Association Data and Use Default Value For Missing Association Data:

-• Retain Original Missing Association Data: When creating derived metrics, retain the original data of the left table.
+• Retain Original Missing Association Data: When creating derived metrics, the original data from the left table is retained.

-• Use Default Value For Missing Association Data: When fields in the dimension table lack an association with the logical fact table, apply the default value of -110.
+• Use Default Value For Missing Association Data: If fields in the dimension table are not associated with the logical fact table, the default value -110 is used.

 Edit Dimension Role